JoaquinCalligaro/JoaquinCalligaro/Readme.md

  # 💫 About Me
-<br>I'm a junior frontend developer ready to learn and improve.
+I'm a junior frontend developer ready to learn and improve.
 I focus on building useful, clean projects and always work to write better code.

 ## 🌐 Socials